 Phil has been an active participant in District politics since 1975, when he became a member of the McLean Gardens Residents’ Association.
 In this role he was a large part of the effort to save the 43-acre housing complex from destruction.
 In 1979 Phil successfully ran for a seat on the Advisory Neighborhood Commission (ANC) and continued to serve as an ANC Commissioner until he took office as an At-Large Member of the Council.

 Phil believes that government should be an honest, efficient deliverer of services, and that the District should help those least able to help themselves to develop the skills to become self-sufficient and end the cycle of poverty.
 Phil believes that government must accomplish this without increasing the tax burdens already shouldered by our middle income residents.
 Throughout his years of public service, Phil has maintained that the District, as the nation’s capital, should be a model of service delivery–in public education, public safety, and public health.

 Phil came to the District from Cleveland, Ohio in 1970 to obtain a Bachelor’s Degree in Political Science from American University.
 He grew up in a family dedicated to public service.
 His mother was a national crusader for nursing home reform.
 His grandmother had been President of the Michigan State League of Women Voters, was appointed by President Roosevelt to the Federal Office of Price Administration, and was a founder of the Grand Rapids Urban League.

 Phil has an adorable daughter Adelaide, who attends DC Public Schools.
-He lives in Northwest DC.
+He lives in Southeast DC.